tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 The authors suggest developers are often too quick to add abstractions to their solutions.
 Case in point, even after reading the chapter, my Elixir solution _still_ went for a more abstract solution, one that inadvertently hid some details about the variations of the 99 Bottles song.

 I could have instead started with a solution that is both easier to write and understand.
-It may not be as "elegant," but it would be a lower-cost solution for a problem that doesn't necessitate high effort.
+It may not be as "elegant," but it would be a lower-cost solution for a problem that didn't necessitate high effort.
 Even if I expected I would have upcoming changes, the authors have pointed out I am more likely than not going to pick the wrong abstraction.
 We always know less about our products now than we will later.
 By waiting until we know what functionality we _actually_ need, we increase our chances of discovering the right abstractions.

 One chapter in, and [/99 Bottles of OOP/](https://sandimetz.com/99bottles) has already begun influencing my perspective.
 I will leave you with a quote from the book: